Read the book. Join the conversation.

-- Dreamers by Yuyi Morales (for children)
+- Dreamers by Yuyi Morales (for children and families)

 This unforgettable memoir from a prize-winning poet about growing up undocumented in the United States recounts the sorrows and joys of a family torn apart by draconian policies and chronicles one young man’s attempt to build a future in a nation that denies his existence.